kaykayrao/KayKayRepo/README.md

 Run the application from Eclipse:
 --------------------------------
 -Configure Tomcat-6 server in Eclipse.
--Right click on project (KKBlog) and select run as Java Application.
+-Right click on project (KKBlog) and select Run As -> Run On Server

 Access the application from browser: